Heading for Another Financial Crisis?

 A recent National Capability Study by the FINRA foundation, which surveyed 27,564 Americans from June to October, 2015, revealed that 63 percent of respondents could answer no more than three out of five basic questions about money, and only 37 percent could answer four out of five.
 “Individuals need at least a fundamental level of financial knowledge,” the FINRA report stated.
 “This knowledge, paired with financial decision-making skills, can best ensure an individual’s financial capability.”
 But on the five basic survey questions, covering aspects of economics encountered in everyday life-compound interest, inflation, risk and diversification, interest rates and mortgage payments-that fundamental level of knowledge was lacking.
 Despite all the concern and determination to avoid future catastrophe, the percentage of Americans answering more than three out of five questions correctly actually declined from 42 percent to 37 percent between 2009 and 2015.

 This financial knowledge deficit helps to explain disturbing reports on Americans’ financial state, which include: *18 percent reporting that they spend more than their income; *21 percent reporting medical bills overdue; *9 percent having an “underwater” mortgage, with the balance on the mortgage higher than the value of the home; *50 percent having no rainy day fund of money set aside to cover expenses for three months in case of emergencies; *more than half rating their current financial situation as fair or poor.
+However, it should be noted to lack of financial knowledge doesn’t always correlate with making money.
+Many individuals have comprehensive knowledge about making money online through various means, and some of the best poker sites make a bigger contribution in this regard.

 And all of the above make it impossible for many Americans to make ends meet, to save money and to plan for the future.